AndersAskeland/R-murder-mystery/README.md

 > use R to navigate through this vast network of information.
 Your first
 > step to solving the mystery is to retrieve the corresponding crime
 > scene report from the police department's database.

+## Walkthrough
+You can view a walkthrough [here](http://askeland.me/R-murder-mystery/).

+## Copyright and license
+Original code and text is under the [Creative Commons CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+Text describing mystery and SQL data files are attributed to [The SQL Murder Mystery](https://mystery.knightlab.com), and is also under the Creative Commons CC BY-SA 4.0 license.